Herbert William Emerson: Later life

 On 23 September 1938, he became League of Nations' High Commissioner for Refugees, and later Director of the Inter-Governmental Committee on Refugees, dealing primarily with Russian and European Jewish refugees.
 He was an active writer, recording local customs and publicizing his opinions.

 He died at the age of 80 on 13 April 1962 at the British capital London.

 Indian legacy

-He was portrayed by an Irish actor Ryan Jonathan in the 2002 Bollywood film The Legend of Bhagat Singh.
+He was portrayed by a British actor Ryan Jonathan in the 2002 Bollywood film The Legend of Bhagat Singh.
 In the film, he had been wrongly portrayed as a Home Member of Viceroy's Executive Council while he had actually been a Home Secretary of the Government of India.
 In it, his appearance also differs from his real one as he is shown having a moustache while he actually did not have any.
 Sir Herbert is also portrayed in the film Jinnah (1998).
-He is shown as Governor or Punjab along with his deputy Sikandar Hayat meeting with Gandhi and Nehru.
+He is shown as Governor of Punjab along with his deputy Sikandar Hayat meeting with Gandhi and Nehru.
 Sir Herbert played a key role in education in Punjab.
 Emerson College in Multan was established in 1920 in his honour.
 The college is now known as Emerson University.